drts01/notes/stackedit/presentations/2018-py-pkging.md

 * Curious about newer standards and tooling

 _notes:
-* introduce how to properly distribute python
+* introduce how to properly share python code
 * take advantage of newer standards and tooling

 ## 'NoneType' object has no attribute 'get'
-Will not:
+Not intending to cover:
 * CI / CD
 * Testing
 * Documentation

 _notes:
 * these are important
-* focusing on the packaging process
+* focusing on the packaging and distribution process
-* docs can be argued to be included
+* but docs can be argued to be included